 Mr T Mills-Bishop (HT and creator of the 'staff pupil premium pledge')

-Mrs G Woods (SEND TA and in charge of nurture provision and PPG CHAMPION)
+Mrs G Woods (SEND TA, in charge of nurture provision and PPG CHAMPION)

 Mrs C.A Sturmey (Lead TA and in charge of interventions)

-Mrs G Powell (Attendance officer and in charge of punctuality and attendance)
+Mrs G Powell (Attendance officer, in charge of punctuality and attendance)

 PE and Sports Premium Grant (SPG) Funding

 As a new academy, which opened in January 2018, Waterside Academy has not yet been inspected.